5 things you need to know about ref 2029 if you work in marcomms

 1. Public engagement is a priority.
 In previous cycles, impact was the gold standard but for REF 2029, the category has been renamed Engagement and Impact (E&I).

 What does this mean marcomms and PR teams?
 The thing to note here is that it's the process of engagement that counts towards the score.
 It’s not just about the final BBC interview; it’s about the year-long podcast series or the community workshops.
-If you get going earlier, you can document the doing, not just the result.
+Remember to document the doing, not just the result.

 2. Impacts will be assessed in terms of their ‘reach and significance’ regardless of the geographic location in which they occurred.